-These overnight brioche cinnamon rolls are super soft and fluffy!
-They’re filled with a delicious brown sugar cinnamon filling and are topped with a dreamy cream cheese frosting.
+These brioche cinnamon rolls with heavy cream are super soft and fluffy!
+They're filled with a delicious brown sugar cinnamon filling and are topped with a dreamy cream cheese frosting.
 You can prep the rolls the night before and let them rise overnight, giving you amazing, warm cinnamon rolls in the morning!

 - This cinnamon roll dough is soft and buttery due to the milk, butter, sugar and butter.